The Commons at Calabasas

 The Commons at Calabasas is a retail and entertainment complex in Calabasas, California, United States.
-Built, owned, and operated by Rick J. Caruso and his company Caruso Affiliated, the complex features Barnes & Noble in addition to a Regency Theatres.
-It has now become a tourist destination as celebrities, such as Kim Kardashian, are frequently seen at the high-end shopping center.
+Built, owned, and operated by Rick J. Caruso and his company Caruso Affiliated, the complex features Barnes & Noble, See's Candies, and Lululemon.
+It is a tourist destination as celebrities are frequently seen at the high-end shopping center.

 History

 Development of the upscale retail and entertainment complex began with a vision of an Umbrian village, complementing the community's Mediterranean style.
 Caruso Affiliated want to build a shopping center that could serve as a town center for the city of Calabasas.
 The Commons at Calabasas opened in 1998 as a high-end outdoor mall.
+The theater closed at the end of 2025 with demolition and new construction to begin in early 2026.
+The redevelopment plan adds housing to the center.

 Design

 The 215000 sqft outdoor marketplace is located in Calabasas in Los Angeles County, California.
 Caruso Affiliated was designed resembled a hill town of the Umbria region in rural Italy.
 Renovated to be a retail resort, its 40 tenants provide everyday needs, lifestyle/specialty shops, and entertainment.
 The high-end retail stores, restaurants and entertainment choices are set against the hillsides of Calabasas, one of the wealthiest communities in California.